 For example, one study followed 1,905 people with a history of colorectal tumours and revealed that those who ate more cooked dried beans had a lower risk of tumour recurrence.
 Plus, an animal study found that feeding rats black beans blocked the development of cancer cells by up to 75%.

-Luckily beans are extremely versatile and can easily be incorporated into your diet.
-For ideas, you might like to have a read of these healthy bean recipes from BBC Good Food which includes curries, casseroles, and chillis.
+Beans are extremely versatile and can easily be incorporated into your diet.
+For more information and ideas, you might like to read our articles: 6 biggest benefits of eating more beans and 9 hearty bean recipes.

 3. Berries